Especially when you’re with women who share your passions and values.

 Throughout the festival we'll have...

-song circles, yoga, music, dancing, wise woman workshops, activities and crafts for younger girls, herb walks, ceremonies (including a menarche ceremony for girls who have recently gotten their first period), a surprise Sunday ritual, and
+song circles, yoga, music, dancing, wise woman workshops, activities and crafts for younger girls, herb walks, ceremonies (including a menarche ceremony for girls who have recently gotten their first period), a crone circle, and

 so. much. more.